lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

         override def element : ChainedTransformRoot = (super.element) -> !>
     }

+The element rule is overloaded with a drop.

 # Licensing
 Freetle is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) (See attached).